Jabari Parker: Early life

 Parker was born and raised in Chicago's South Shore community area.
 Parker's father, Sonny, has served hundreds of Chicago metropolitan area children as youth foundation director since 1990.
 Parker discovered basketball in one of his father's many leagues, although his father has never coached one of his teams.
 He honed his basketball skills with his brother Christian on the basketball court at his local meetinghouse of the Church of Jesus Christ of Latter-day Saints (LDS Church) in the Hyde Park community area in order to avoid the hazards of urban playgrounds.

-By second grade his basketball skills were superior to those of the fifth-graders he played with, and he competed in middle school leagues as a fifth grader.
-He credits his cousin Jay Parker for pushing him to be better, starting when Jabari was in third grade and Jay was in fifth.
-Sometimes, Jabari and Christian played basketball all through the night at the church.
-Jabari made the eighth-grade team as a fourth-grader, but could not play until fifth grade due to the school district's insurance policy.
-In fifth grade, he had five Division I scholarship offers as a 6 ft guard.
+Parker was successfully playing with older boys by the age of 7.
+Most frequently, he played with his older cousin, Jay Parker, who he has credited for pushing him to improve since both boys were in grade school.
+Jabari competed in middle school leagues as a fifth grader.
+He made the eighth-grade team as a fourth-grader, but could not play until fifth grade due to the school district's insurance policy.

+By the time he was in fifth grade, Parker was a 6 ft guard with five Division I scholarship offers.
 In sixth grade, when he stood at 6 ft 2 in, he visited Simeon for a day and scrimmaged with Derrick Rose.
 Parker attended Robert A. Black Magnet Elementary and made headlines when he made Simeon Career Academy his high school choice, just like Rose, Nick Anderson, Ben Wilson, Bobby Simmons and Deon Thomas before him.
 Though Parker has two older sisters who also attended Simeon, his choice was based on a goal of achieving the most championships.
 Parker told the Chicago Tribune, "That's the reason I picked Simeon, because I knew it was going to be possible to reach four state championships."
 During the summer after finishing middle school, he received a National Basketball Players Association Top 100 Camp invitation, which he accepted.
 By this time, he stood at 6 ft 4 in.